 Howard, Rebecca Moore.
 Standing in the Shadow of Giants: Plagiarists, Authors, Collaborators (1999).
 An important re-thinking of the way writers use texts.
 Points out the relatively new idea of plagiarism as an offence; shows how student infractions are often a matter of "patchwriting" or faulty paraphrasing rather than summarizing.
-See also Howard’s Citation Project website for ongoing research on how students actually use sources and the pedagogical implications of their practices.

 Light, Richard J. Making the Most of College: Students Speak Their Minds (2001).
 Drawing on extensive qualitative research, Light shows that Harvard students highly value the chance to work with professors and each other on developing writing competencies.
 He advises timely feedback, chances for oral discussion, and concentrating instruction in upper years.

 Russell, David R. Writing in the Academic Disciplines: A Curricular History, 2nd ed.
 (2002).
 Russell outlines the history of US writing programs since the 1870s in terms of social change and the development of academic specialization.
 He shows the theoretical and practical fallacies of reliance on first-year composition courses and makes the case for integrated writing instruction as a way to support student development and involve faculty in examining their own specialized discourses.
-Readable, enlightening, stimulating.

 Stanford Study of Writing.
-Led by Andrea Lunsford, this multi-year study combines survey results, video interviews, and analyses of writing samples to depict the factors affecting students' development as writers.
+Led by Andrea Lunsford, this multi-year longitudinal study (2000-2005) combines survey results, video interviews, and analyses of writing samples to depict the factors affecting students' development as writers.
 Paul Rogers' dissertation study emphasizes the importance of personal contact for learning.The website is replete with quotable student comments.

 Sternglass, Marilyn S. Time to Know Them: A Longitudinal Study of Writing and Learning at the College Level (1997).
 An excellent example of case-study research grounded in educational theory and personal experience.
 Shows the social and intellectual challenges of multilingual students at City College, New York, and their various kinds of success—not always a straight path.